Announcing the 2023 National Let’s Talk Science Award Finalists

 This year’s finalists are:

-During her four years as a site coordinator at the University of Ottawa, Amaal has advocated for the youth of Black and Indigenous communities by helping to transform the landscape of STEM to be more inclusive, such as through the Black Youth in STEM (BYiS) mentorship program she established.
+During her five years as a site coordinator at the University of Ottawa, Amaal has empowered volunteers and advocated for the youth of Black communities by helping to transform the landscape of STEM to be more inclusive through the Black Youth in STEM (BYiS) program she established.
 Over the past year, her work has led to over 1,500 Black high school youth in four high schools in lower socio-economic areas and one community group being engaged in STEM through a mix of case studies and hands-on activities.

 This award recognizes an exceptional volunteer who has shown outstanding innovation, communication and a commitment to STEM education and outreach.